Where Passion Meets Creativity

 Skills-

-Platforms: Instagram, LinkedIn, Marquette Career Network
+Platforms: Instagram, Marquette Career Network

-AP Style, Blackbuad, Microsoft Suite, Canva
+AP Style, Blackbuad, Microsoft Suite, Canva, InShot

 Platform: Instagram